-If you wish to use Dublin’s public transport system to get to the city’s various attractions, we suggest purchasing the DoDublin Card (especially if you’re in Dublin for 3 days), or the Rambler travel card if you’re in Dublin for over 4 days.
-If you buy your travel card at the Airport Tourism Information Center (open every day from 8am – 10pm), you can use it to get to the city center.
+If you wish to use Dublin’s public transport system to get to the city’s various attractions, we suggest purchasing the Leap Visitor Card.
+In this case, we recommend buying it at the Airport Tourism Information Center (open every day from 8 am – 10 pm), so that you can use it to get to the city centre.

 Timetable and frequency

-Although each line has its own timetable, normally buses run from 7am to 11:30pm.
-Some routes begin at 5am.
+Although each line has its own timetable, normally buses run from 7 am to 11:30 pm.
+Some routes begin as early as 5 am.